FarisTheAncient/Archipelago/worlds/fuzzer/README.md

 This will run 100 tests on the alttp world, with 1 YAML per generation, using 16 jobs.
 The output will be available in `./fuzz_output`.

+> [!IMPORTANT]
+> This will blow up your `logs` folder in your archipelago installation as
+> every generation generates a file there.
+Make sure to clean it up regularly

 ## Flags

 - `-g` selects the apworld to fuzz.
 If omitted, every run will take a random loaded world